 The compensation committee reviews and approves the compensation arrangements for our directors.
-Since July 2010, our non-employee directors each receive an annual retainer of \$45,000 and each director serving on our audit, compensation and nominating and governance committees receives an annual payment of \$10,000.
-Mr. Barter receives an additional \$35,000 annually for his service as chairman of the audit committee, Mr. Nayden receives an additional \$15,000 annually for his service as chairman of the nominating and governance committee.
-Prior to July 2010, our non-employee directors each received an annual retainer of \$40,000, except that Mr. Barter received an annual retainer of \$75,000 for his service as chairman of the audit committee.
-Since August 2010, our non-employee directors also receive an annual grant of 6,000 restricted stock units with a one year vesting period.
-Prior to August 2010, non-employee directors received an option grant upon joining the board but no annual equity grants.
+Our non-employee directors each receive an annual retainer of \$45,000, each director serving on our audit committee receives an annual payment of \$15,000 and each director serving on our compensation and nominating and governance committees receives an annual payment of \$10,000.
+Mr. Barter receives an additional \$35,000 annually for his service as chairman of the audit committee, Mr. Nayden receives an additional \$15,000 annually for his service as chairman of the compensation committee and Mr. Dzialga receives an additional \$15,000 annually for his service as chairman of the board and he receives \$72,000 annually for secretarial and office support services.
+Our non-employee directors also receive an annual grant of 6,000 restricted share units that vest on the last day of the year of grant.
+In connection with his appointment as chairman of our board in March 2011, Mr. Scott received an additional 9,036 restricted share units with a one-year vesting period.

-The following table sets forth the compensation of our directors for the fiscal year ended December 31, 2010.
+The following table sets forth the compensation of our directors for the fiscal year ended December 31, 2011.